ICRC statement at the Eighth Meeting of States Parties to the Convention on Cluster Munitions

 Just as we knew that signing the Convention ten years ago was but one step in the process, this anniversary marks another step.
 The Convention's promise will only be fulfilled when the use of these weapons has ceased, when stockpiles are eliminated, when contaminated areas have been cleared and when victims have been assisted in their efforts to rebuild their lives.

-Mr Chairman, we will have achieved our goal only when civilians around the world are no longer at risk of death, injury and acute suffering due to these unacceptable weapons.
+Mr President, we will have achieved our goal only when civilians around the world are no longer at risk of death, injury and acute suffering due to these unacceptable weapons.